Aaidt/Stockpulse_v1/README.md

 ### Trading Volume:
 A bar chart displays the stock's trading volume over time, helping users easily spot peaks in activity and liquidity.

+### Testing predictions:
+To test the accuracy of the predictions made by the model, you can test the predictions by comparing it to the actual prices.
+The dataset is cut off at 30 days before the current date, allowing the user to test the model with actual stock market movement.

 ## Technologies Used:
 - **Streamlit**: For building the web app interface.
 - **TensorFlow/Keras**: For creating and training the LSTM model.